rafalkaron/rafalkaron.github.io/content/_index.md

 ### Methodology

 Scrum was designed as a work framework with an emphasis on software development teams.
 While it is possible to treat [docs as code](https://www.writethedocs.org/guide/docs-as-code/), content development and software development are still significantly different processes.
-The difference between them is particularly prominent if content creators are not regular members of software development teams.
+This difference is particularly prominent if content creators are not regular members of software development teams.

 I consider the [Scrum Guide](https://www.Scrumguides.org/index.html) a great basis for building an Agile framework in any development team.
 However, I often take the liberty of proposing, test-driving, and implementing various alterations to the approach suggested in the guide.
-If the docs tend to be developed on an ad hoc basis, I am not afraid of gravitating towards the Kanban framework.
+If the docs tend to be developed on an ad hoc basis, I am not afraid to gravitate towards the Kanban framework.

 ### Tools

 As a person who always has a clean desk, I enjoy well-curated backlogs, clearly defined items, flawless filters, and model burndown charts.

 My weapon of choice is **Jira**; however, I am open to any alternative WMS solutions.
-For some teams, I also find **Confluence** a good and well-integrated addition to Jira, which can serve as an internal knowledge base.
+For some teams, I find **Confluence** a good and well-integrated addition to Jira, serving as an internal knowledge base.

 I am an ardent supporter of keeping everything related to work management in a single place.
 In the long run, an avalanche of shared sheets is not a maintainable approach.